 Work on basic training commands

 If your dog understands basic obedience, you can begin to implement the “stay” command.
 This will come in handy when you need to roam your house without your pup at your feet.

 Examine any potential behavioral triggers

 If you think your dog may be experiencing separation anxiety, it’s important to examine your life for any potential triggers for this behavior.
 Are you spending enough time with your dog?
 Are you home enough?
 Have there been any changes in its routine?

 If you think your dog is fearful about being on its own, it may be time to help build its confidence.
 You can do this by teaching basic commands, offering interactive food puzzles, bringing it to new (controlled) environments, and participating in other relationship-building opportunities.

 Ultimately, Our dogs follow us around our homes for multiple reasons.
 First, make sure that this behavior isn’t something medically related.
 Once that’s been ruled out by a call to your vet, then it’s on to behavioral modification.
 Some people may just opt to deal with the behavior.

-By picking the right breed, and encouraging the right behavior, you will have a pup that either follows you around or doesn’t, based on what you, the owner decides.
+By picking the right breed and encouraging the right behavior, you will have a pup that either follows you around or doesn’t, based on what you, the owner, decide.